tomasmor42/GitHub-beginner-nov2019/workshop/step3_update_repo.md

 Feature branches are important for a git flow: they help to make history cleaner and commits safer.

 1. In terminal go to the folder with a project.
 Update repository with `git pull`.
+If there is any conflicts with versions, you'll have to resolve a merge conflicts manually.
 This command will take all updates from the remote repo.
 It's important to do it, to be up to date.
 2. Now our master branch is up to date.
 We can create a new local branch with name `add-text-file`: